 How to create import folders in Evernote for Windows

-Evernote for Windows Desktop lets you save images, PDFs, and other document files to your account through a feature called 'import folders'.
-Any file you place into an import folders is automatically added to your Evernote account.
+Evernote for Windows lets you save images, PDFs, and other document files to your account through import folders on your computer.
+Any file you place into an import folder is automatically added to your Evernote account.

-- In Evernote for Windows, select Tools > import folders... from the toolbar.
-Click Add to create a new import folders.
+- In Evernote, select Tools > import folders... from the menu bar.
+Click Add to create a new import folder.

 - If you want Evernote to also import items within subfolders inside the 'Add to Evernote' folder, click No in the 'Subfolders' column, then select Yes from the drop down list.

 - If you would like to place your imported contents into another notebook, click on the name of the current notebook and select a different notebook from the dropdown list.